kachick/chawan/doc/config.md

 <tr>
 <td>color-mode</td>
-<td>"monochrome"/"ansi"/"eight-bit","8bit"/"true-color","24bit"/"auto"</td>
+<td>"monochrome" / "ansi" / "eight-bit" / "true-color" / "auto"</td>
 <td>Set the color mode. "auto" for automatic detection, "monochrome"
 for black on white, "ansi" for ansi colors, "eight-bit" for 256-color mode, and "true-color" for true colors.<br>
-"8bit" is a legacy alias of "eight-bit".
-"24bit" is a legacy alias of "true-color".
-(The only difference is that when overriding these values with the `-o` command line switch, you can use "eight-bit" and "true-color" without quoting.)</td>
+"8bit" is accepted as a legacy alias of "eight-bit".
+"24bit" is accepted as a legacy alias of "true-color".</td>
 </tr>

 <tr>
 <td>format-mode</td>
-<td>"auto"/["bold", "italic", "underline", "reverse", "strike", "overline",
+<td>"auto" / ["bold", "italic", "underline", "reverse", "strike", "overline",
 "blink"]</td>
 <td>Specifies output formatting modes.
 Accepts the string "auto" or an array
 of specific attributes.
 An empty array (`[]`) disables formatting